Pak911/headlines/README.md

 - **Multi-language Support**: Play in English or Russian with automatic language detection
 - **Real-time RSS Integration**: Current news headlines from multiple sources

 Unlike traditional crosswords that require knowledge, this is a pure logic puzzle where contextual hints make the challenge engaging and solvable.
-During development, it was discovered that pure guessing wasn't engaging enough - the hint system with semantic clues from news descriptions dramatically increased player interest and made puzzles much more enjoyable.

 ## 🚀 Quick Start